ThiagoFontes/StopPoking/README.md

 # StopPoking
 Your pokedex app

-### to enable semantic commits please run the following commands:
+### Please enable semantic commits running the following commands:
 `chmod +x hooks/commit-msg`

 `git config core.hooksPath hooks`

 ### To run tests
+Each module has its own dependencies and data and domain layers doesnt depends on Flutter, therefore their tests run dart test package.
+You can see how to run tests in each package below.
 ```
 cd app/domain
 flutter pub test